daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2022-01-02-matrix-factorization-sparsity.md

 The model doesn't perform as well when sparsity is low.
 Similar to the previous result, the error fans out as sparsity increases, but the bands are larger, on average.
-The row-wise shuffling not only broke correlations but also injected randomness apriori.
+The row-wise shuffling not only decorrelated that axis but also injected substantial randomness apriori.

 [course]: https://developers.google.com/machine-learning/recommendation/collaborative/basics